Trump likely to visit Japan for state visit in May: media

-WASHINGTON (Reuters) - U.S. President Donald Trump will likely visit Japan as a state guest on May 26, Japanese broadcaster NHK reported on Wednesday, citing Japanese officials.
+WASHINGTON (Reuters) - U.S. President Donald Trump will likely make a state visit to Japan on May 26, Japanese broadcaster NHK reported on Wednesday, citing Japanese officials.

-Trump said earlier this week he would talk to Japanese Prime Minister Shinzo Abe on a phone call on Wednesday.
+During his visit, Trump is expected to become the first foreign dignitary to meet with Crown Prince Naruhito after he succeeds his father, Akihito, as emperor of Japan on May 1, NHK said.

-During his visit, Trump is expected to become the first foreign dignitary to meet with the emperor after his ascension to the throne in May.
+The White House did not confirm plans for the trip but said Trump spoke with Japanese Prime Minister Shinzo Abe on Wednesday morning.
+According to a readout of the conversation, the two leaders “reaffirmed their commitment to achieving the final, fully verified denuclearization of” North Korea and discussed Trump’s upcoming summit with North Korean leader Kim Jong Un.

 The United States and Japan have worked closely on issues with North Korea, which has threatened to strike both countries with nuclear weapons.